shawnfortin/Cantina-Technical-Exercise/README.md

 # Cantina Technical Exercise
+## External Libraries
+### JSON Simple
+JSON Simple is used to parse JSON.
+It can be downloaded [here](https://code.google.com/archive/p/json-simple/downloads).
 ## Running
 Run the CantinaMain.java file within the main package and provide the full path of the JSON file as a command line argument.
 Then, while the program is running, type any selector (such as "Input") and the program will find all